qhameem/sotw-new-23-aug-25/.kilocode/context.md

 ## Feature: To-Do List Tool

-A free to-do list tool with email notifications for deadlines.
+A free to-do list tool with a minimalist, responsive design.

 ### Key Files:

 *   **View**: `resources/views/todolists/index.blade.php`
     *   The main view for the to-do list, containing the pure JavaScript implementation for all client-side interactivity.
+*   **Layout**: `resources/views/layouts/todolist.blade.php`
+    *   A dedicated, minimal layout file for the to-do list tool, independent of the main site's three-column design.
 *   **Controller**: `app/Http/Controllers/TodoListController.php`
     *   Handles all CRUD operations for to-do lists and their items, including Excel export.
 *   **Policy**: `app/Policies/TodoListPolicy.php`